szfst/design-patterns/README.md

 # design-patterns
-I summed up all the design patterns I meet in this repository
+I summarize all the design patterns I meet in this repository